Category Archives: Creative Process

 Ryan McGinley– MIA

-“New York Times Photographs,” opened at The Hunter Museum of American Art in Chattanooga, TN on November 28, 2014 and runs through March 22, 2015.
-A shorter version of this article appeared as the cover story in The Chattanooga Pulse, December 4, 2014.
+“New York Times Photographs” opened at The Hunter Museum of American Art in Chattanooga, TN on November 28, 2014, and runs through March 22, 2015.
+A shorter version of this article appeared as the cover story in The Chattanooga Pulse on December 4, 2014.

 “To me, the process where a photographer visualizes a subject and the creative way a painter reimagines a subject just aren’t all that different.
 I don’t see them as two separate things.”